-CPU Speed [Manual]
+CPU Internal Frequency [Manual]

 When the motherboard is set to JumperFreeTM mode, this field allows you to select the internal frequency of your CPU.
 Available options include multiples of 100 and 133.
 Select [Manual] if you want to make changes to the subsequent 2 fields.
 Note that selecting a frequency higher than the CPU manufacturer recommends may cause the system to hang or crash.
-See System Hangup on page 59.
+See System Hangup on page 67.

-CPU : System Frequency Multiple (when CPU Speed is set to [Manual]) This field is for unlocked processors only.
+CPU Frequency Multiple (when CPU Speed is set to [Manual])

+This field is for unlocked processors only.
 If your processor's Frequency Multiple is detected locked, you will not be able to access this field.
 This field sets the frequency multiple between the CPU's internal frequency and external frequency.
-This must be set in conjunction with System/PCI Frequency (MHz) to match the speed of your CPU.
+This must be set in conjunction with CPU External (FSB) Frequency to match the speed of your CPU.
 Configuration options: [2.0x] [2.5x] [3.0x]...[7.0x] [7.5x] [8.0x]

-System/PCI Frequency (MHz) (when CPU Speed is set to [Manual]) This feature tells the clock generator what frequency to send to the system bus and PCI bus.
-The bus frequency (external frequency) multiplied by the bus multiple equals the CPU speed (the CPU's internal frequency).
+CPU External (FSB) Freq.
+(MHz) (when CPU Speed is set to [Manual])

+This feature tells the clock generator what frequency to send to the CPU and chipset.
+The external frequency (bus frequency) multiplied by the bus multiple equals the CPU's internal frequency (the CPU speed).
+Configuration options: [100] [103] [105]...[174]
+[177] [180]